Rows of Nigella sativa flowering in cultivated highland fields, with mountains and morning mist behind

 If you're ready

-The seed the Sunnah names.
-The proof the buyer needs.
+The seed the heritage names.
+The proof the modern buyer needs.

-The first habb bottles ship this summer.
+The first habb bottles ship spring 2027.
 Waitlist gets first access, founders' pricing, and the launch email a week before the rest of the list.
 The halal certification documentation and per-batch lab card ship with every bottle.